microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#5000 - Process Model 2.0.md

 will be something like the following:

 1. A window process will spawn a new content process, with a unique ID.
-2. The window process will attach itself to the content process, indicating that it (the window process) is the content process's hosting window.
+2. The window process will attach itself to the content process.
+It will indicate that it (the window process) is the content process's hosting window.
-3. When the content process creates it's swap chain, it will raise an event which the window process will use to connect that swap chain to the window process's `SwapChainPanel`.
+3. When the content process creates its swap chain, it will raise an event.
+The window process will use to connect that swap chain to the window process's `SwapChainPanel`.
 4. The content process will read output from the connection and draw to the swap chain.
-The contents that are rendered to the swap chain will be visible in the window process's `SwapChainPanel`, because they share the same underlying kernel object.
+The contents that are rendered to the swap chain will be visible in the window process's `SwapChainPanel`.
+This is because they share the same underlying kernel object.

 ![figure-003](figure-003.png)